 1. Windsor Sculpture Park

 Visit Windsor’s unusual open-air museum.
 Discover 31 highly acclaimed, monumental modern sculptures by well-known artists.
-Eve’s Apple by Edwina Sandys, a classic, and Claim Post by Scott McKay, a modern work, are just two of the stunning works that can be seen around the park.
+Eve’s Apple by Edwina Sandys, a classic, and Claim Post by Scott McKay, a modern work, are just two stunning works seen around the park.

 The web app for sculptures and monuments allows for self-guided excursions.
 From May through October, take trips on the Art Cart.

-Visitors may take advantage of free art cart tours; they are invited to congregate at the newly designated spot in Dieppe Gardens, which is marked with a sign for the Windsor Sculpture Garden Tour.
+Visitors may take advantage of free art cart tours; they are invited to assemble at the newly designated spot in Dieppe Gardens, marked with a sign for the Windsor Sculpture Garden Tour.
 The Art Cart begins on the west side of Ouellette Avenue, near the Detroit River.

 2. Detroit River

-The Detroit River has long provided Canada and the United States with essential transit routes and a hub for industries that shaped both countries economies.
-The price of human development has been great for the river and its ecology as a consequence of this increase.
+The Detroit River has long provided Canada and the United States with essential transit routes and a hub for industries that shaped both country’s economies.
+The price of human development has been great for the river and its ecology due to this increase.

 The majority of what was formerly natural in and around the River is, in fact, both in our mind’s eye and go.

-The only international animal sanctuary in North America, exceptional areas do exist among the concrete, steel, and tended gardens of this immense metropolis, a location where people and animals may interact.
+The only international animal sanctuary in North America, exceptional areas exist among the concrete, steel, and tended gardens of this immense metropolis, where people and animals may interact.
 Come experience nature’s beauty!

 3. Canadian Club Brand Centre